open-cloud/open-cloud.github.io.old/0_overview.md

 is a tenant of Service B.'' We represent this relationship in the XOS Data Model as:

-* **Tenant:** A binding of a Tenant Service to a Provider Service, parameterized as a combination of:
+* **Tenant:** A binding of a Tenant (either an User or a Service) to a Provider Service, parameterized as a combination of:

   - **Connect:** Means by which the two services connect and exchange packets with each other.
 Options include: Public, Shared-Private,